 For local sales, Facebook Marketplace allows you to list electronics and connect with buyers in your neighborhood.

 Local options like pawn shops, thrift shops, or electronics refurbishing stores may also purchase or take used items.
 Or you can list in online community groups and apps like Nextdoor.
+Recycling old appliances for scrap is also possible if you live near a scrap yard.

 Consider how much effort you want to put into the selling process and how quickly you hope to unload items.
 Specialist companies often make it more convenient by providing prepaid shipping labels and taking care of reselling for you.
 But if you’re not in a rush, you may want to choose a platform where you can set your own price.